etabdi/liri-node-app/README.md

-This will show the following information about the song in user terminal/bash window *Artist(s)
+This will show the following information about the song in user terminal/bash window
+  - Artist(s)
-  *The song's name
+  - The song's name
-  *A preview link of the song from Spotify
+  - A preview link of the song from Spotify
-  *The album that the song is from
+  - The album that the song is from
-  *If no song is provided then your program will default to "The Sign" by Ace of Base.
+  - If no song is provided then your program will default to "The Sign" by Ace of Base.

 *node liri.js movie-this '<movie name here>'*
  This will output the following information to user terminal/bash window:
-  * Title of the movie.
+  - Title of the movie.
-  * Year the movie came out.
+  - Year the movie came out.
-  * IMDB Rating of the movie.
+  - IMDB Rating of the movie.
-  * Rotten Tomatoes Rating of the movie.
+  - Rotten Tomatoes Rating of the movie.
-  * Country where the movie was produced.
+  - Country where the movie was produced.
-  * Language of the movie.
+  - Language of the movie.
-  * Plot of the movie.
+  - Plot of the movie.
-  * Actors in the movie.
+  - Actors in the movie.
-* If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+-- If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 *node liri.js do-what-it-says*
      Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.